simoneleemburg/simoneleemburg/README.md

-- 👋 Hi, I’m @simoneleemburg
+## 👋 Hi, I’m @simoneleemburg

 I work as Solution Architect @ ZorgDomein in the Netherlands!

-- 👀 I’m interested in ...
+## 👀 I’m interested in ...

 A lot of different things!

-IT related: Software Architecture / DDD / Scala / Agile teams & software development Other nerdy stuff: world building / tinkering with roleplaying game BIG sport lover: HIIT workouts / yoga / dancing / running Creative stuff: writing / dancing / drawing
+- IT related: Software Architecture / DDD / Scala / Agile teams & software development
+- Other nerdy stuff: world building / fantasy / tinkering with roleplaying game / medieval&renaissance history
+- BIG sport lover: HIIT workouts / yoga / dancing / running
+- Creative stuff: writing / dancing / drawing

 Food!

-- 🌱 I’m currently learning ...
+## 🌱 I’m currently learning ...

-Dancing with heels; especially floorwork
+- Dancing with heels; especially floorwork

-Hiphop dancing
+- Hiphop dancing

-- 💞️ I’m looking to collaborate on ...
+## 💞️ I’m looking to collaborate on ...

+No specific projects at the moment, although I am interested in collaborating with anyone who is enthousiastic about

-- 📫 How to reach me ...
+## 📫 How to reach me ...

 Linkedin: www.linkedin.com/in/simone-leemburg

 Instagram: @simmie_g

 <!---